Knicks secure East’s No. 2 seed with overtime win over Bulls

 Had the former No. 2-seeded Milwaukee Bucks defeated the No. 5 Orlando Magic on Sunday, the Bucks — who won the season series over the Knicks, 3-2 — would have tied the Knicks in the standings and held onto the No. 2 seed.

-The Bucks, however, have been sitting two-time MVP Giannis Antetokounmpo (calf), and without The Greek Freak, Milwaukee ceded the No. 2 seed to New York in a 25-point loss to Orlando.
+The Bucks, however, have been sitting two-time MVP Giannis Antetokounmpo (calf), and without The Greek Freak, Milwaukee ceded the No. 2 seed to New York with a 25-point loss to Orlando.

 So No. 2 it is.
 The best finish to a season for the Knicks in over a decade.

-Jalen Brunson recorded his seventh straight 30-point game and his 11th 40-point outing of the season with 40 points on 14-of-30 shooting from the field and 11-of-12 shooting from the foul line.
+Jalen Brunson recorded his seventh straight 30-point game and his 11th 40-point outing of the season with 40 points on 14-of-30 shooting and by going 11-of-12 shooting from the foul line.
 Donte DiVincenzo played all but 29 seconds out of 53 possible overtime minutes, and Brunson, OG Anunoby and Josh Hart each logged 40 or more minutes.

 The Bulls outscored the Knicks, 35-26, in the third quarter and led by as many as eight points before the Knicks came storming back with a decisive fourth quarter to force the extra period of action.

-Here’s how things shook-out across the other playoff or Play-In Tournament bound teams in the East on Sunday afternoon:
+Here’s how things shook out with the other playoff or Play-In Tournament-bound teams in the East on Sunday afternoon:

 No. 4 Cleveland sat All-Stars Donovan Mitchell and Darius Garland in a 10-point loss to the lottery-bound Charlotte Hornets.
 The Cavaliers will now face the No. 5 Orlando Magic in the first round